IsaacTSampson/water-drop/README.md

 https://isaactsampson.github.io/water-drop/

 ## Notes
 The original implementation of this component can be found on the first page of my portfolio website (the big floating logo https://isaac-portfolio.dev/).
-The original differs from this example in 3 ways:
+The original differs from this example in 2 ways:

-1. IMPORTANT - This example is currently not compatible with Safari web browser so please view this on any other browser.
-I will try and add a fix for this in the not too distant future.
-2. The texture is created from a video element rather than a canvas element.
+1. The texture is created from a video asset rather than a canvas element.
-3. A fixed pixel height has been applied to the (in this case) video element eliminating the need for image scaling making the code slightly easier to read.
+2. A fixed pixel height has been applied to the (in this case) video element eliminating the need for image scaling making the code slightly easier to read.

 ## Learning sources
 https://codepen.io/shshaw/pen/qqPwXM - This is where I took inspiration from.
 I used this code as a base and built on top of it.